AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models: Introduction

 \section{Introduction}

-Vision Foundation Models (VFMs), pre-trained on large and diverse datasets, have become central to AI by providing transferable features for a wide range of downstream tasks~\cite{khan2022transformers,awais2025foundation,chowdhury2025prompt,bommasani2021opportunities}.
-The variety of pre-training objectives and supervision signals has led to a proliferation of specialized VFMs---such as DINOv2~\cite{oquab2023dinov2}, CLIP~\cite{radford2021learning}, and SAM~\cite{kirillov2023segment}---each excelling in distinct visual capabilities while often exhibiting interesting emergent properties~\cite{goldblum2023battle,caron2021emerging,naseer2021intriguing}.
-Consequently, establishing a systematic and effective evaluation protocol for VFMs has become increasingly crucial.
+Vision Foundation Models (VFMs), pre-trained on large and diverse datasets, have become central to AI by providing transferable features for a wide range of downstream tasks~\citep{khan2022transformers,awais2025foundation,chowdhury2025prompt,bommasani2021opportunities}.
+The variety of pre-training objectives and supervision signals has led to a proliferation of specialized VFMs---such as DINOv2~\citep{oquab2023dinov2}, CLIP~\citep{radford2021learning}, and SAM~\citep{kirillov2023segment}---each excelling in distinct visual capabilities while often exhibiting interesting emergent properties~\citep{goldblum2023battle,caron2021emerging,naseer2021intriguing}.
+Thus, establishing a systematic and effective evaluation protocol for VFMs becomes increasingly crucial.

 Existing evaluation protocols can generally be categorized into two groups.
-The first focuses on task-specific capabilities, typically attaching tailored heads to VFMs, followed by fine-tuning and evaluation on dedicated datasets such as ImageNet for classification~\cite{han2022survey,mai2024fine} and COCO for detection or segmentation~\cite{thisanke2023semantic, balachandran2024eureka}.
-To better capture the diverse and complex perception challenges of the real world, recent studies advocate a more generic approach that leverages large language models (LLMs) as general-purpose heads, evaluating VFMs on broad Visual Question Answering (VQA) benchmarks~\cite{liu2023visual,zhu2023minigpt,chowdhery2023palm}.
+The first focuses on task-specific capabilities, typically attaching tailored heads to VFMs, followed by fine-tuning and evaluation on dedicated datasets such as ImageNet for classification~\citep{han2022survey,mai2024fine} and COCO for detection or segmentation~\citep{thisanke2023semantic, balachandran2024eureka}.
+To better capture the diverse and complex perception challenges of the real world, recent studies advocate a more generic approach that leverages large language models (LLMs) as general-purpose heads, evaluating VFMs on broad Visual Question Answering (VQA) benchmarks~\citep{liu2023visual,zhu2023minigpt,chowdhery2023palm}.

-While increasingly adopted, this generic protocol suffers from two potential blind spots: (i) discrepancies between the instruction tuning data and test VQA data can cause performance drops due to data mismatch rather than genuine visual limitations in VFMs; and (ii) existing VQA benchmarks typically require multiple visual abilities simultaneously, making it difficult to determine whether a failure arises from the absence of multiple abilities or merely a single critical one.
+While increasingly adopted, this generic protocol may suffer from two potential blind spots: (i) discrepancies between instruction tuning data and VQA test data lead to performance drops due to data mismatch rather than genuine visual limitations in VFMs, and (ii) existing VQA benchmarks typically require multiple visual abilities simultaneously, making it difficult to determine whether a failure arises from the absence of multiple abilities or merely a single critical one.